-Batanes Island, Philippines: Developing New Branding and Marketing of Sustainable TourismJanuary 6, 2018
+Batanes Island, Philippines: Sustainable TourismJanuary 6, 2018

 In July 2017, I travelled with CESO Country Representative Matt Navalta to Batanes to complete the first CESO assignment ever done in these parts.
 Batanes is a gem hidden in the most northerly part of the Philippines.
 It is a unique part of the world with a population of under 20,000 residing on three out of the seven islands under provincial jurisdiction, and a distinctive Ivatan culture and language.